Physics Aware Deep Learning

-I started a few years ago to investigate the interplay between machine learning and physics mainly for the modeling of spatio-temporal dynamics.
-I am collaborating on this general topic with colleagues in geophysics, numerical analysis and fluid dynamics.
+I started a few years ago (2018) to investigate the interplay between machine learning and physics mainly for the modeling of spatio-temporal dynamics.
+I am collaborating on this general topic with colleagues in geophysics, numerical analysis, fluid dynamics and health science..

 I was awarded an AI Chair in 2019 – a national program from France AI strategy.
 The project is entitled « DL4CLIM: Deep Learning for Physical Processes ».
 The program will run until 2026.
-It is managed by french ANR, you will find the announcement page on the ANR site here, a description of the chair program is available here (to come).
+It is managed by french ANR, you will find the announcement page on the ANR site here.

-I collaborate with colleagues from INRIA Paris (INRIA/Ange) and Sophia (INRIA/Epione) to the DeepNum project, focused on the numerical analysis of ML solveurs.
-I also collaborate with Paola Cinella from d’Alembert lab. on the recently launched LearnFluidS project: Machine-LEARNing for FLUID Simulations.
+I started this topic through a collaboration with physicist colleagues at LOCEAN labs at Sorbonne university.
+Since that I developed different collaborations, including colleagues from INRIA Paris (INRIA/Ange) and Sophia (INRIA/Epione) for the DeepNum project, focused on the numerical analysis of ML solveurs, Paola Cinella from d’Alembert lab. at Sorbonne Universty on the recently launched « LearnFluidS project: Machine-LEARNing for FLUID Simulations ».

 • How to incorporate prior physical knowledge in machine learning models